Kong/kong/DEVELOPER.md

 a breakpoint in the global `access` function that is defined `runloop/handler.lua` and send a proxy request to the Gateway.
 The debugger should stop at the breakpoint and you can inspect the variables in the request context.

+### Debugging `busted` tests

+To debug `busted` tests, you can set the `BUSTED_EMMY_DEBUGGER` environment variable to the path to the EmmyLua debugger shared library.
+When debugging is enabled, `busted` will always wait for the IDE to connect during startup.

+### Debugging environment variables

+The following environment variables can be set to control the behavior of the EmmyLua debugger
+integration:

+- `KONG_EMMY_DEBUGGER`: The path to the EmmyLua debugger shared library.
+- `KONG_EMMY_DEBUGGER_HOST`: The IP address that the EmmyLua debugger will listen on.
+The default is `localhost`.
+- `KONG_EMMY_DEBUGGER_PORT`: The port that the EmmyLua debugger will listen on.
+The default is `9966`.
+- `KONG_EMMY_DEBUGGER_WAIT`: If set, Kong Gateway will wait for the debugger to connect before starting continuing to start.
+- `KONG_EMMY_DEBUGGER_SOURCE_PATH`: The path to the source code that the EmmyLua debugger will use to resolve source code locations.
+The default is the current working directory.
+- `KONG_EMMY_DEBUGGER_MULTI_WORKER`: If set, a debugger will be started for each worker process, using incrementing port numbers starting at `KONG_EMMY_DEBUGGER_PORT`.
+The default is to start only one debugger for worker zero.

+To control debugger behavior while running `busted` tests, a similar set of environment variables prefixed with `BUSTED_` instead of `KONG_` can be used.

 ## What's next